-Hamas has modernized its financing operations to include cryptocurrency, in part because this type of currency is more difficult to trace than hard currency and can be used to circumvent sanctions.
-The Counter Extremism Project reported that in August 2020, US authorities seized more than one million dollars in cryptocurrency assets controlled by Hamas's armed wing.
+Hamas has modernized its financing operations to include cryptocurrency, partly because this type of currency is more difficult to trace than hard currency and can be used to circumvent sanctions.
+The Counter Extremism Project reported that in August 2020, U.S. authorities seized more than one million dollars in cryptocurrency assets controlled by Hamas's armed wing.
 The May 2021 conflict between Israel and Hamas resulted in an increase in donations for the group, including through bitcoin.

-A US lawsuit filed in June 2020 alleged that Qatar funneled money to Hamas through Qatari financial institutions: Qatar Charity, Masraf Al Rayan, and Qatar National Bank.
+A U.S. lawsuit filed in June 2020 alleged that Qatar funneled money to Hamas through Qatari financial institutions: Qatar Charity, Masraf Al Rayan, and Qatar National Bank.
 Qatar, known to be sympathetic to the Muslim Brotherhood-the group from which Hamas grew-permits a number of high-ranking Hamas officials to reside in the country.
 And it provides large sums of aid to Palestinians living in the Gaza Strip.
-In June 2020, the residents began receiving 100 million dollars in Qatari aid.
+In June 2020, the residents began receiving \$100 million in Qatari aid.

-Palestinian residents in Gaza and the West Bank are also recipients of US economic aid.
-The Trump administration ended funding for UNRWA, a UN program focused on providing food and education in Palestinian territories, in 2018, but President Biden dedicated 150 million dollars to the program.
-Additionally, in April 2021, US Secretary of State Antony Blinken said that the US would provide 75 million dollars in economic and development assistance, and 10 million dollars in peace-building programs.
-The US State Department claimed that the economic aid would not benefit Hamas.
-But this will be difficult given Hamas's ability to manufacture weapons out of everyday construction materials.
+Palestinian residents in Gaza and the West Bank are also recipients of U.S. economic aid.
+The Trump administration ended funding for UNRWA, a U.N. program focused on providing food and education in Palestinian territories, in 2018, but President Biden dedicated \$150 million to the program.
+Additionally, in April 2021, U.S. Secretary of State Antony Blinken said that the U.S. would provide \$75 million in economic and development assistance, and \$10 million in peace-building programs.
+The U.S. Department of State claimed that the economic aid would not benefit Hamas.
+But this will be difficult to ensure, given Hamas's ability to manufacture weapons out of everyday construction materials.